-We have audited the accompanying statement of financial condition, including the trust portfolio on pages A-7 through A-8, of Smart Trust 373 (the "Trust") as of March 28, 2018, the initial date of deposit, and the related notes (collectively referred to as the "financial statements").
-In our opinion, the financial statements present fairly, in all material respects, the financial position of the Trust as of March 28, 2018, in conformity with accounting principles generally accepted in the United States of America.
+We have audited the accompanying statements of financial condition, including the trust portfolio on pages A-7 through A-8 and A-12 through A-13, of Smart Trust 422 (the "Trust") as of March 26, 2019, the initial date of deposit, and the related notes (collectively referred to as the "financial statements").
+In our opinion, the financial statements present fairly, in all material respects, the financial position of the Trust as of March 26, 2019, in conformity with accounting principles generally accepted in the United States of America.